MasterYoav/CPP-Graphs/README.md

 # Graph Algorithms Project – System Programming 2

-📧 Author: [realyoavperetz@gmail.com]
+Author: [realyoavperetz@gmail.com]
-📁 Course: System Programming 2
+Course: System Programming 2
-📚 Topic: Graph algorithms using adjacency list, no STL
+Topic: Graphs

 ---

-## 🧠 Project Description
+##  Project Description

 This project implements an undirected graph using an **adjacency list**, and includes classical graph algorithms such as: